khan2626/Taan_Maan/Task_001/README.md

-It is the candidate's document submission form where the candidate fills all his/her personal details and submit for verification.
+This is a candidate's document submission form where the candidate fills all his/her personal details and submit for verification.
 Kindly follow the below task notes.